Overview

 - Email Verification: Required

-- Default Role: User
+- Default Role: Your standard user role

 Social-Only Authentication